Tailoring Mixup to Data for Calibration: Experiments

 \subsection{Regression}

 To demonstrate the flexibility of our framework regarding different tasks, we provide experiments on regression for tabular data and time series.
-Regression tasks have the advantage of having an obvious meaningful distance between points, which is the \emph{label distance}.
-Since we are predicting continuous values, we can directly measure the similarity between two points by the distance between their labels, \emph{i.e.} $\bar{d}(y_i, y_{\sigma(i)})$.
-This avoids the costly computation of embeddings.

-In \cref{tab:mixup_reg}, we compare our Kernel Warping Mixup with Mixup \citep{zhang2018mixup}, Manifold Mixup \citep{pmlr-v97-verma19a} and C-Mixup \citep{yao2022c}.
-We can see that our approach achieves competitive results with state-of-the-art C-Mixup, in both performance and calibration metrics.
-Exact values of $(\tau_{\text{max}}, \tau_{\text{std}})$ used to derive these results are presented in \cref{ax:hyperparams}.
-Notably, unlike C-Mixup, our approach do not rely on \emph{sampling rates} calculated before training, which add a lot of computational overhead and are difficult to obtain for large datasets.
-Furthermore, since we only use elements from within the same batch of data, we also reduce memory usage.
+Regression tasks have the advantage of having an obvious meaningful distance between points, which is distance between labels.
+Therefore, following \cite{yao2022c}, we directly measure the similarity between two points by the \emph{distance between their labels}, \emph{i.e.}, $\bar{d}_n(y_i, y_{\sigma(i)})$.
+This avoids the computation of distance on embeddings and makes our method \emph{as fast as the original Mixup}.
+In \cref{tab:mixup_reg}, we compare our SK Mixup with Mixup \citep{zhang2018mixup}, Manifold Mixup \citep{pmlr-v97-verma19a}, RegMixup \citep{pinto2022RegMixup}, and C-Mixup \citep{yao2022c}.
+We can see that our approach achieves competitive results with state-of-the-art C-Mixup, in both performance (MAPE) and calibration metrics.